 “I don’t believe it, Kippy.”
 The young man looked at the big vista toward the Bears Paws and shook his head.

 “Believe what you like, Teddy.
 I’m just telling what I heard.”

 The winter of 1886–1887 saw the loss of hundreds of thousands of animals, mostly cattle, from Montana south to Texas.
 Following a drought-filled summer, blizzards began in November and continued through February.
 By the time spring arrived, dead cattle were everywhere — piled against fence lines, stacked in the coulees, clogging rivers.
 In spring, severe financial hardship and bankruptcy befell even the most solvent ranchers, including a young Theodore Roosevelt.
+It was this interior that was used in the development of the online game "Houses".
 The only populations who prospered that winter were the wolves.